 5th Gen Hatch Theme

 My first Honda was a 93 Civic DX hatchback that I used to deliver pizza.
 It had power steering and an automatic transmission that made it ideal for that purpose.
-When the mileage started to climb over 230k, I decided to swap in an OBD1 SOHC ZC VTEC (D16Z6 equivalent).
-Upon graduation the long-geared auto became more of a performance and economy hinderance than a convenience.
+When the mileage climbed over 230k, I decided to swap in an OBD1 SOHC ZC VTEC (D16Z6 equivalent).
+After changing careers, the long-geared auto became more of a performance and economy hinderance than a convenience.
 For these reasons I decided to sell the car and start over with a manual transmission VX.

 Eventually I swapped the VXs D15Z1 for a D15Z7 3-Stage VTEC engine and a JDM LSD transmission.
 I installed an AEM EMS that I had from a previous project and then converted the ignition to coil-on-plug using Honda CBR coils and an AEM Twin Fire.
-The unmodified engine was dyno-tuned to an impressive 119hp and averaged 36mpg city and 41mpg highway.
+The unmodified engine was dyno-tuned to 119whp and averaged 36mpg city and 41mpg highway.

-Unfortunately the EMS failed on me so I switched to a P28 ECU.
-I wired the VTEC solenoids forcing it into 16 valve mode and allowing the 3rd stage to be activated as traditional VTEC.
-The P28's ignition timing map and VTEC crossover weren't optimal, but the car ran reasonably well.
+After the first gen EMS failed, I put a stock P28 in its place.
+I wired the first stage VTEC solenoid to ignition power and it ran reasonably well.
 No longer able to tune the car, I lost interest and sold it so that I could purchase a 1997 Acura Integra GSR.